The Space Coast's only international airport: Melbourne International Airport (MLB) is located on Florida's Space Coast, in southern Brevard County.

 Self-sustaining: Established in 1929, the airport is funded entirely through airline fees, tenant leases and federal, state and local grants and receives no direct tax dollars.

 Ideal location for visitors: MLB is the perfect starting point for a vacation.
-The airport is just 25 miles from Port Canaveral, one of the country's largest cruise ports; 74 miles from Orlando's world-famous theme parks; 48 miles from historic Kennedy Space Center; and a short drive to miles of white sandy beaches
+The airport is less than a half hour from Port Canaveral, one of the country's largest cruise ports; less than an hour from Orlando's world-famous theme parks; 30 minutes from historic Kennedy Space Center; and a short drive to 72 miles of white sandy beaches.

 Ideal location for business: A growing number of businesses have discovered the benefits of expanding or relocating to Melbourne International Airport.
 Its rapidly growing aviation-manufacturing-and-maintenance cluster has made it one of the major centers of aviation commerce in the United States.

-Access to major cruise port: MLB is just minutes from Port Canaveral, the world's second-busiest cruise port.
+Access to major cruise port: MLB is a straight shot to the world's top cruise port.
 The airport serves as the southern hub for Foreign Trade Zone 136, headquartered at the port.

-Legacy airlines and charters: The airport's 200,000-square-foot main terminal serves legacy carriers Delta Air Lines, American Airlines and Baer Air.
+Legacy airlines and charters: The airport's 200,000-square-foot main terminal serves legacy carriers Delta Air Lines, American Airlines, Porter Airlines, Elite Airways and Baer Air.

-Can handle 2 million annually: The passenger terminal has eight gates and seven jetways and can accommodate 2 million travelers annually.
-The number of passengers traveling in 2013 via MLB was 443,717.
-That number is projected to increase in 2014 with additional routes and larger aircraft expected in the coming months.
+Can handle 2 million annually: The passenger terminal has 8 gates and can accommodate 2 million travelers annually.
+The number of passengers traveling in 2014 via MLB was 444,844.
+That number is projected to increase in 2016 with additional routes and larger aircraft expected in the coming months.

 Three runways: MLB has three runways, including its main runway, 9R/27L, which is 10,181 feet long.
+MLB serves as the diversion runway for the space shuttle because of its unique length and capabilities.
 The main runway and associated taxiways and ramps can accommodate general-aviation, commercial aircraft as large as a Boeing 747 or L-1011 and cargo aircraft as large as a C-5, C-17, Antonov 124 or Antonov 225.

-Certified Police Department: MLB has its own Police Department, led by Public Safety Director Michael Brewer, and staffed by full-time Florida Certified Law Enforcement Officers.
+Certified Police Department: MLB has its own Police Department, led by Chief Michael Brewer, and staffed by full-time Florida Certified Law Enforcement Officers.